How to Deal with Rude Customers: 7 Best-Working Strategies

 A-Apologize – As long as your words are sincere, everything makes sense.
 Otherwise, you risk losing your client.

-D-Diagnose – Understand what caused such behavior, find the bug, and focus on fixing it so that it never happens again.
+D-Diagnose – Understand what caused such rude behavior, find the bug, and focus on fixing it so that it never happens again.

 Bonus: 5 best responses to rude customers